Basssiiie/OpenRCT2-Simple-Typescript-Template/README.md

 ## How to start

-1. Install latest version of [Node](https://nodejs.org/en/) and make sure to include NPM and enable the "Add to PATH" option during installation.
+1. Install latest (LTS) version of [Node](https://nodejs.org/en/) and make sure to include NPM and enable the "Add to PATH" option during installation.
 2. Use the green "Use this template" button in the top right corner of this page, or download the project to a location of your choice on your PC.
 3. Open a terminal or command prompt.
 4. Use `cd` to change your current directory to the root folder of this project.
 5. Run `npm install` to install the project's dependencies.
-6. Find `openrct2.d.ts` TypeScript API declaration file in OpenRCT2 files. copy it to `./lib/` folder.
-   - This file can usually be found in the [OpenRCT2 installation directory](#openrct2-installation-directory).
-   - Alternatively you can download the file from Github [here](https://raw.githubusercontent.com/OpenRCT2/OpenRCT2/develop/distribution/openrct2.d.ts).
-   - Another option is to make a symbolic link instead of copying the file, which will keep the file up to date whenever you install new versions of OpenRCT2.
-7. In `./src/plugin.ts`, change the name and author of the plugin to your liking.
+6. In `./src/plugin.ts`, change the name and author of the plugin to your liking.
-8. In `./rollup.config.js`, change the filename of the outputted plugin.
+7. In `./rollup.config.js`, change the filename of the outputted plugin.

 ---